Washington State Department of Commerce Cannabis Social Equity Program

 Cannabis Social Equity Program technical assistance and mentorship

 Once you’ve completed these cannabis training modules, your next step is to apply for technical assistance and one-on-one mentorship for more specific support towards successfully opening and operating a cannabis retail store.
-This will be facilitated by Commerce through a contracted partner, an expert in both business development and operating a cannabis retail business.
+Commerce will facilitate providing technical assistance and mentorship to Social Equity Applicants (SEA) through a contracted partner and expert in business development, opening and operating a cannabis retail business, and/or a specialized cannabis technical assistance area of expertise, where you must apply for technical assistance and mentorship using the designated application form.

 If you have already completed the technical assistance modules as a previous participant, please email the Program Manager at SEgrants@commerce.wa.gov to apply for the grant at this stage.